vjda/nexus3-casc-cli/README.md

 # Create new connections to LDAP servers
 # ldapConnections: [] # Not yet available

-# Create new local and LDAP users
+# Create new internal and LDAP users
 customUsers:
   local: []
   # ldap: [] # Not yet available